matheusbrasilaguiar/gradify/README.md

   Institutions can issue blockchain-registered certificates (NFTs/records) verifiable by third parties worldwide.

 - **Smart contract-powered, transparent scholarships**
-  Donors fund scholarships, and smart contracts automate disbursement directly to eligible students, with all transactions recorded on-chain.
+  Institutions manage and fund scholarships, with the option for donors to contribute to specific initiatives.
+Smart contracts securely allocate funds directly to eligible students, with all transactions transparently recorded on-chain.

 - **Role-based dashboards**
   Dedicated experiences for Students, Institutions, and Donors.